Meet the Team, See the Impact

 Outside of her work with the team, Leticia enjoys playing soccer and hockey, camping, gardening, and coaching para-ice hockey and challenger baseball.

-Jen Goeres, Program and Community Engagement Coordinator - jgoeres@calgaryadaptedhub.com
+Jordan, Partnerships & Program Coordinator - partnerships@calgaryadaptedhub.com

 Measuring Our Impact